 The NewChapter.com website states that “Zyflamend has been studied at leading research institutions and has been shown to benefit multiple areas of health including joint health, skin health, bone health, and normal tissue growth.”
 There is indeed research on Zyflamend with many of these studies involving the effects of Zyflamend and prostate cancer.

 This supplement has several clinical studies – more than I see for most dietary supplements.
 Below is a summary of each investigation broken down by date to help you better make sense of them.
-I've also told if you what kind of study they are (human vs. lab animal vs. test-tube study).

 In a report titled Maintenance Therapy Containing Metformin and/or Zyflamend for Advanced Prostate Cancer: A Case Series, researchers note 4 cases of men with prostate cancer that were helped by the supplement.